comp426-2022-fall/a99/README.md

 ## UPDATE

 You don't need to accept this assignment since you are already assigned to teams.
-So, there is not assignment invite link for a99.
+So, there is no assignment invite link for a99.

 ## Summary